-Read these instructions completely, before installation and start-up.
+Read these safety warnings and instructions in this manual completely, before installation and start-up of the pump.
 It is the responsibility of the purchaser to retain this manual for reference.
 Failure to comply with the recommendations stated in this manual will damage the pump, and void factory warranty.